laurenspriem/ada/services/account/MANUAL.md

 The `volumes` section in the `docker-compose.yml` file mounts two files and directories in the container:

-* `./google-application-credentials.json:/opt/service/google-application-credentials.json`: The credentials for Google Cloud (NEVER COMMIT THIS FILE).
+* `./google-application-credentials.json:/opt/gcloud/google-application-credentials.json`: The credentials for Google Cloud (NEVER COMMIT THIS FILE).
 In order for Docker to find this file, the `*.json` file should be in the root of the repository with filename: `google-application-credentials.json`.

-* `./services/___template___/src:/opt/service/src`: The source code for the service, allows Flask to automatically reload once code changed.
+* `./services/___template___/src:/opt/service/src`: The source code for the service, allows Flask to automatically reload when code is changed.

 To startup the application run the following command: `docker-compose -p fintet -f docker-compose.yml up` in your terminal.